rrainey/tempo-bt/README.md

 # Tempo-BT

-Tempo-BT is the Bluetooth LE capable version of the Tempo skyding logger device.
+Tempo-BT is the Bluetooth LE capable version of the Tempo skydiving logger device.
 It is based on the u-blox NORA-B106 SOC.

 ### Sensors and Capabilities